oxcompsoc/learntocode/session1/README.md

 ((2 ** 2) * (3 ** 2)) + 4 ** 2
 ```

-However, you can always use peretheses if you are not sure about something.
+However, you can always use parentheses if you are not sure about something.

 ## Reading input